Jim Weider: Biography

 Weider's main instrument is his 1952 Fender Telecaster, but he also plays a vintage 1960s Silvertone electric guitar (primarily for slide) and a vintage 1960s Guild Starfire III.
-For amplification, Weider uses a combination of Fender amplifiers and his own signature series JW40 amp, designed in conjunction with Fargen Amplification, Inc. He is also the co-designer of the AnalogMan King of Tone pedal, which he uses on his pedalboard, and BIG-T PICKUPS he co-designed with Lindy Fralin.
+For amplification, Weider uses a combination of Fender amplifiers and his own signature series JW40 amp, designed in conjunction with Fargen Amplification, Inc. He is also the co-designer of the Analog Man King of Tone overdrive pedal, which he uses on his pedalboard, and BIG-T PICKUPS he co-designed with Lindy Fralin, and the COLBY dtb amp released on April 4, 2013, as part of the COLBY Amps line of boutique guitar amplifiers created by guitarist Mitch Colby and Jim Weider.

 In addition to his work with the Band and his own musical group, the Jim Weider Band, Weider has performed and recorded with numerous other musicians, including Mavis Staples (co-wrote "Have a Little Faith", winning the 2005 Blues Music Award), Los Lobos, Robbie Dupree, Dr. John, Graham Parker, Keith Richards and Bob Weir.
 He has also played alongside Keith Richards and Scotty Moore, who worked with Elvis Presley.
 Jim produced and played on Paul Burlison's album Train Kept A-Rollin and Tom Pacheco's Woodstock Winter.
 He is also featured in several instructional videos produced by Homespun Video.
 Following the departure of Jimmy Vivino in early 2009, Weider performed with the Levon Helm Band until Helm's death in 2012.